Pomegranate

 Did you know that…

-the peel of pomegranates contains a higher amount of polyphenols compared to the seeds, and that is why it is used to obtain supplements or ingredients with high nutritional value.
+The peel of pomegranates contains a higher amount of polyphenols compared to the seeds, which is why it is used to obtain supplements or ingredients with high nutritional value.

 Polyphenols in pomegranates have shown promising neuroprotective effects that could help prevent Alzheimer's.